cmdcolin/ammunition/README.md

 https://twitter.com/JoannaSimkin/status/823189530597584897

-### Anti-vaxx people harrassing public health figures https://twitter.com/Ellsworth_Lies
+### Example: Anti-vaxx people harrassing public health figures

+Not strictly Trump related, but anti-vaxx twitter call to harrass public figures https://twitter.com/Ellsworth_Lies/status/823584488596836352

-Tweets saying such things as "All Autism & Vaccine Injured peeps, Please Tweet this "Expert" @PeterHotez that coincidentally works for Vaccine Manufacturers"
+    All Autism & Vaccine Injured peeps, Please Tweet this "Expert" @PeterHotez that coincidentally works for Vaccine Manufacturers

 ## Insane reddit trolls

-/r/The_Donald subreddit is completely obnoxious in it's behavior, using tons of "alt-right" in-group memes, and harrassing people with sexual innuendos like cuck/cuckold.
+/r/The_Donald has been a non-stop cringefest that manufactures tons of "alt-right" in-group memes, and harrasses people with sexual innuendos like cuck/cuckold.

-Reddit admins have in the past had trouble with obnoxious communities on reddit, and oftentimes if an obnoxious community is shut down, other look-a-like subreddits popup and get to the front page using bots or vote manipulations causing havoc https://www.reddit.com/r/ListOfSubreddits/wiki/banned
+Reddit admins have in the past had trouble with obnoxious communities on reddit, and oftentimes if an obnoxious community is shut down, other look-a-like subreddits popup and use vote manipulations causing havoc https://www.reddit.com/r/ListOfSubreddits/wiki/banned